girumnard/alx-higher_level_programming/0x00-python-hello_world/README.md

-python is the higeher programing language in programing and it is interpeted language
+python is higher level languge for all